-STREAMER employs DataCutter [3], our in-house dataflow programming framework for distributed memory systems.
-In DataCutter, the computations are carried by independent computing elements, called filters, that have different responsibilities and operate on data passing through them.
-DataCutter follows the component-based programming paradigm which has been used to describe and implement complex applications [11, 12, 13, 29] by way of components - distinct tasks with well-defined interfaces.
-This is also known as the filter-stream programming model [3] (a specific implementation of the dataflow programming model).
-A stream denotes a uni-directional data flow from some filters (i.e., the producers) to others (i.e., the consumers).
-Data flows along these streams in untyped databuffers so as to minimize various system overheads.
-A layout is a filter ontology which describes the set of application tasks, streams, and the connections required for the computation.
+STREAMER follows the component-based programming paradigm which has been used to describe and implement complex applications by way of components - distinct tasks with well-defined interfaces.
 By describing these components and the explicit data connections between them, the applications are decomposed along natural task boundaries according to the application domain.
 Therefore, the component-based application design is an intuitive process with explicit demarcation of task responsibilities.
 Furthermore, the communication patterns are also explicit; each component includes its input data requirements and outputs in its description.